 How Do Solar Oven Devices Work?

 The science behind solar cookers is pretty easy.
 Solar oven devices are fueled by direct sunlight.
 They use the Sun’s rays to generate heat.
 Basically, the simplest solar cookers convert the Sun’s energy to heat when light rays get trapped in a dark box, causing it to heat up.
-Other models may be larger and more complicated — for example, and they contain reflective surfaces to reflect the sun rays onto the black surface, allowing the solar oven to heat up to even higher temperatures.
+Other models may be larger and more complicated — for example, they contain reflective surfaces to reflect the sun rays onto the black surface, allowing the solar oven to heat up to even higher temperatures.
 Some solar ovens can heat up to 400 degrees!

 How Do I Choose One?